Get Addiction Help (888) 804-0917

 While both substances enjoy widespread use, their consumption patterns differ among demographic groups.
 Key trends include:

-• Youth consumption of alcohol has declined substantially over past decades, while youth marijuana use has increased or stabilized as perceptions of risk have fallen.
+• Youth consumption of alcohol has declined substantially over the past decades, while youth marijuana use has increased or stabilized as perceptions of risk have fallen.

 In summary, marijuana use remains more an issue among youth populations, while alcohol consumption permeates across all demographics.
 Both substances remain widely used despite their differing legal status.